Din Beramboi: Biography

-Din Beramboi was born as Mior Ahmad Fuad bin Mior Badri on 22 December 1966 to his parents Mior Badri Mior Idris and Rahmah Abdullah Sani.
-He received his early education in Setapak and latter attended Setapak Elementary School.
+Din Beramboi was born as Mior Ahmad Fuad bin Mior Badri on 22 December 1966 to emigrant Perakian Malay parents from Gopeng, Perak named Mior Badri Mior Idris and his wife Rahmah Abdullah Sani in Sungai Besi, Kuala Lumpur (then the capital of undivided Selangor state; also concurrently the present national capital of Malaysia since independence) as the third of four siblings with three sisters and their only son.
+He received his early education in the Setapak suburb whereby he attended the Setapak National Elementary School and later finished his secondary education at the Setapak National Secondary School, in which he was schoolmates with fellow celebrity, Azwan Ali.

 Personal life

-Din Beramboi is a third son from four siblings, and the only son to his family.
-He married with Suhaini Che Man, and blessed with three children Nil Aina Adibah, Meor Shafiq Ar-Ridhwan, and Nir Ain Syuhada.
+He was married to Suhaini Che Man for the past 20 years since 1990 until his death, with whom he had three children, two daughters and a son namely Nil Aina Adibah, Meor Shafiq Ar-Ridhwan and Nur Ain Syuhada.

 Illness and death

-On 30 March 2010, Din was admitted to the Intensive Care Unit (ICU) of the Kuala Lumpur Hospital, complaing an extremely fever.
+On 30 March 2010, Din was admitted to the Intensive Care Unit (ICU) of the Kuala Lumpur Hospital, complaining of an extreme fever.
 Early reports said he was diagnosed with deadly leptospirosis.
-The following day, he was diagnosed with dengue shock syndrome which causes failure of his liver and kidney.
-During his spent in the hospital, Din visited by family members, friends and colleagues.
+The following day, he was diagnosed with dengue shock syndrome which caused failure of his liver and kidney.
+During the time he spent in the hospital, Din was visited by family members, friends and colleagues.

-On 2 April 2010, Din died at the Selayang Hospital at 12:30am, according to his brother-in-law, Sharifuddin Che Man who announced his death said: "He (Din) began critical at 11.30 pm after he was given a first CPR until the last CPR at 12.15 in the midnight just now… until the doctor said Din couldn't be saved."
-Din's sister, Rozana Mior Badri, said that the life support machines installed since he was unconscious stopped following the doctor's advice due to his internal organ failure.
+On 2 April 2010, Din died at the Selayang Hospital at 12:30 a.m., according to his brother-in-law, Sharifuddin Che Man who announced his death: "He (Din) began critical at 11.30 pm after he was given a first CPR until the last CPR at 12.15 in the midnight just now… until the doctor said Din couldn't be saved."
+Din's sister, Rozana Mior Badri, said that the life support machines installed since he was unconscious were stopped following the doctor's advice due to his internal organ failure.

-He was laid to rest at the Taman Ehsan Muslim Cemetery at 10:40am.
+He was then laid to rest at the Taman Ehsan Muslim Cemetery at 10:40 a.m.